Drake (musician): 2010–2012: Musical breakthrough with Thank Me Later and Take Care

-Beginning his second effort in fall 2010, Drake announced his intentions to allow Noah "40" Shebib to handle most of the production and record a more cohesive sound than on Thank Me Later, which featured disparate production duties by Shebib and others.
-In November 2010, Drake revealed the title of his next studio album will be Take Care.
-In comparison to his debut album, Drake revealed to Y.C Radio 1 that Thank Me Later was a rushed album, stating, "I didn't get to take the time that I wanted to on that record.
-I rushed a lot of the songs and sonically I didn't get to sit with the record and say, 'I should change this verse.'
-Once it was done, it was done.
-That's why my new album is called Take Care, because I get to take my time this go-round."
-Drake sought to expand on the low-tempo, sensuous, and dark sonic esthetic of Thank Me Later.
-Primarily a hip hop album, Drake also attempted to incorporate R&B and pop to create a languid, grandiose sound.
+Drake announced his intentions to allow Noah "40" Shebib to record a more cohesive sound on his next album than on Thank Me Later.
+In November 2010, Drake revealed the title of his next studio album would be Take Care.
+He sought to expand on the low-tempo, sensuous, and dark sonic esthetic of Thank Me Later.
+Primarily a hip-hop album, Drake also attempted to incorporate R&B and pop to create a languid, grandiose sound.